Event Sourcing pattern

 The length of each event stream affects managing and updating the system.
 If the streams are large, consider creating snapshots at specific intervals such as a specified number of events.
 The current state of the entity can be obtained from the snapshot and by replaying any events that occurred after that point in time.
-For more information about creating snapshots of data, see Snapshot on Martin Fowler’s Enterprise Application Architecture website and Primary-Subordinate Snapshot Replication.
+For more information about creating snapshots of data, see Primary-Subordinate Snapshot Replication.

 Even though event sourcing minimizes the chance of conflicting updates to the data, the application must still be able to deal with inconsistencies that result from eventual consistency and the lack of transactions.
 For example, an event that indicates a reduction in stock inventory might arrive in the data store while an order for that item is being placed, resulting in a requirement to reconcile the two operations either by advising the customer or creating a back order.

-Event publication might be "at least once," and so consumers of the events must be idempotent.
+Event publication might be at least once, and so consumers of the events must be idempotent.
 They must not reapply the update described in an event if the event is handled more than once.
-For example, if multiple instances of a consumer maintain an aggregate an entity's property, such as the total number of orders placed, only one must succeed in incrementing the aggregate when an order placed event occurs.
+For example, if multiple instances of a consumer maintain and aggregate an entity's property, such as the total number of orders placed, only one must succeed in incrementing the aggregate when an order placed event occurs.
 While this isn't a key characteristic of event sourcing, it's the usual implementation decision.